VanTamNguyen/Java-Backend/servlet.md

 # Servlet

 ### 1. What is Servlet
-To understand servlet we need understand Web Server and CGI (Common Gateway Interface)
+To understand servlet we need to understand Web Server and CGI (Common Gateway Interface).

 * **Web Server** is a (system of) software running on a server listen on default port 80 (maybe other port) to handle http requests and respond http responses to client.